sannong/eink_weather/README.md

 - [Sun](https://www.home-assistant.io/integrations/sun)
 - [Moon](https://www.home-assistant.io/integrations/moon)
 - [The Weather Channel (HACS)](https://github.com/jaydeethree/Home-Assistant-weatherdotcom)
-  - You can substitute in whatever weather service you like
+  - You can substitute in whatever weather service you like but this is the configured service in the code as is
 - [NWS Alerts (HACS)](https://github.com/finity69x2/nws_alerts)
+  - This only works for USA based weather alerts, some other alert provider could be substituted in other locations
 - [Google Calendar](https://www.home-assistant.io/integrations/google)
 - [ESPHome](https://www.home-assistant.io/integrations/esphome)

+#### Integration Notes

+- NWS Alerts: Currently the display will only show the first alert for a given region configuration even if there are multiple alerts active.
+It displays the "Event" field of the alert so that it fits in the limited space on one line.
+This could be modified to show multiple alerts and/or more detail by modifying the HA_epaper.yaml weather_alert_now and weather_alert_number code.

 ### Python Script